Luftare/shadow/README.md

 ### Items

-- each spawnpoint may spawn a randomised item
 - guns can be swapped
 - damage is proportional of distance and modified by equipped gun
 - guns have reload time